Legal Studies

 Upon completion of this course, the student will be able to:

-- define the role and functions of the legal assistant
+- explain the structure and fundamental functions of the American legal system.

 LA 310 Civil Procedures and Litigation